AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/ui-testing.md

 ### Prerequisites {#prerequisites}

-* The tests in Cloud Manager will be executed using a technical admin user.
+* The tests in Cloud Manager are run using a technical admin user.

 >[!NOTE]
 >